caspii/casparwre.de/_posts/2020-10-17-deleting-the-production-database.md

     local_db.create_tables([Game, Player, Round, Score, Order])
     print('Initialized the local database.')
 ```
-Note that `host` is hardcoded to `localhost`.
-This means it should **never connect to any machine other than the developer machine**.
-Also: **of course** I use different passwords and users for development and production.
-I'm too tired to figure it out right now.

-> **UPDATE**
->
-> I now have some more insight into what happened.
-Basically, my lack of understanding of the [ORM library I'm using](http://docs.peewee-orm.com/en/latest/) caused the error.
->
-> The code above does indeed open a connection to the **local** database.
-However, in my code, each class representing a database table gets an instance of a database connection.
-And this connection was being initialised with the live database.
-Why?
-Because I was not setting the correct environment variable before running the above code.
-For Python Flask, you have to set `export FLASK_ENV=development`to ensure you are running in a development environment.
-My IDE usually takes care of this, however (and this is the key) if I run a script from the command line, I have to do it manually.
+The `host` is hardcoded to `localhost`, so it should only connect to the developer machine.
+However, the connection was initialized with the live database due to an incorrect environment variable setting.
+For Python Flask, you must set `export FLASK_ENV=development` to ensure you are running in a development environment.

 ## What have I learned?
 Why won't this happen again?